 Families claiming to have no income may be required to complete a zero-income packet and provide proof that prior income has ended.
+The PHA may accept self-certification of zero-income status.
 Recertifications will be processed for any change in income.